orangeandbronze/training-website/_posts/other-courses/2010-06-1-agile-test-automation.markdown

 ---
 layout:             training-tracks
 class:              trackdetails
-title:              SQL (Structured Query Language)
+title:              Agile Testing & Test Automation
 short_description:  Understand how business requirements become database designs, and the basics of reading and writing to a relational database using SQL.
 image:              assets/img/course-sql.png
 date:               2018-06-12 08:00:00 +0800